keithnlarsen/restmvc.js/README.md

 RestMVC
 =======

-The goal of RestMVC is to  provide a simple framework that help you to write a RESTful webservice useing Nodejs, Express, Mongoose, and MongoDB.
+The goal of RestMVC is to  provide a simple framework that helps you to write a RESTful webservice using NodeJs, Express, Mongoose, and MongoDB.
 It's goal is to take out the repetitive crap everyone hates doing, while staying out of your ways as much as possible and letting you do things how you want to.

 ## Contribute

-This project is just begining, it arose from my attempts to create a RESTfull service and discovering that I wasn't as easy to do as I would have like.
-But I'd really appreciate any contributions, bug reports, advice, or suggestions for improvement.
+This project is just begining, it arose from my attempts to create a RESTfull service and discovering that it wasn't as easy as I would have liked.
+I'd really appreciate any contributions, bug reports, advice, or suggestions for improvement.

 ## Features

-This is the first release, but so far give a mongoose model object it will:
+This is the first release, but so far given a mongoose model object it will:

  * Auto-generate controllers
  * Auto-generate routes
- * Handle NotFound and 500 errors in a nice clean way.
+ * Handle 'NotFound' and '500' errors in a nice clean way.

 Planned in the near future:

- * Security
+ * Security.
- * More complex List actions on the controller
+ * More complex List actions on the controller.
- * Tool that auto-generates a template project for you
+ * Tool that auto-generates a template project for you.
+ * More error types.

 ## Installation

     npm install restmvc.js